Introduction to EFT Tapping

 We often return to the Top of the Head and tap.
 This can help the round feel complete.

 Of course, you can end at any point.
 You can start at the eyebrow or top of the head.
 You can leave out points, too.
-Energy Tapping is flexible and accommodates many variations.
+EFT Tapping is flexible and accommodates many variations.
 You don’t have to do it perfectly.
 Your energy system is connected so each point you tap resonates throughout the system.
 It can also be very helpful to tune into your body, see how it feels, tap where it seems to “want” to, and stop when it feels right.

-These are the nine comfort points that are most often used in Energy Tapping (out of 400+ points that are recognized in acupuncture).
+These are the nine comfort points that are most often used in EFT Tapping (out of 400+ points that are recognized in acupuncture).
 They are also the primary tapping points used in Meridian Tapping Techniques (MTT) and in the short form of Emotional Freedom Techniques (EFT).

 Let’s Put It All Together